MAISNER

 Enter purchase price (cost basis) per share.
 Purchase date enables long/short-term classification.

-TICKER TYPE SHARES / UNITS PURCHASE PRICE ($) PURCHASE DATE
+TICKER TYPE DIRECTION SHARES / UNITS PURCHASE PRICE ($) PURCHASE DATE

 est. 5–15 s